 The tables below outline just those costs of motor vehicle use that can be quantified in dollar figures, and the total revenue collected from Australian motorists each year.
 See the Appendix for more detail on how these figures are obtained.

-(Our figures are updated from time to time to ensure they remain current.
+(Our figures have been updated from time to time to ensure they remain relatively current.
 Earlier versions of this analysis appear in some PTUA documents.
-The bottom line, however, is little changed from 2005 when we first undertook this exercise, and found the road deficit was $15 billion per year.)
+The bottom line, however, is little changed from when we first undertook this exercise over a decade ago, and found the road deficit was $15 billion per year.)

 |Annual costs of motor vehicle use in Australia|